LKummer/Lander/doc/content/guide/development.md

 ### Demo

-Runs a development server of the demo site while watching the theme with Webpack.
+Run a development server of the demo site while watching the theme with Webpack:

 ```bash
 $ npm run demo:dev